AHum-Tech/Helpdesk-L1-Homelabs/Windows Active Directory Labs/Shared Folders and Mapping Drive/README.md

-### Verify Network Drive has successfully been mapped.
+### Verify Network Drive has been Successfully Mapped

 After mapping a network drive using any method, log in to a domain-joined client and verify that the drive has been successfully mapped.
 In this example, the user Emily Walsh has the shared folder ‘AHTech Shared Folder’ successfully mapped to the Z: drive.